Ham it Up When You Read to Your Children

 When you narrate a book without much conversation, do you pay attention to the punctuation?
 Do you read faster or slower, emphasize words, and adjust the volume of your voice to create a mood?
 In a book like Who is the Beast? by Keith Baker (you will find this book among those at the end of the link), can you put some fear into the lines “The beast, the beast!
 I must turn back.
 I see his stripes, yellow and black.”
 Can you put a sense of puzzlement into the lines “Who is the beast?
 Who can it be?
 I see no beast.
 I just see me.” as the tiger wonders whom everyone is afraid of?

 Some books beg you to read them aloud, and as you play with the words and chants, the child will want to join in.
-In Millions of Cats by Wanda Gag, your children will easily pick up the refrain of “Hundreds of cats, Thousands of cats, Millions and billions and trillions of cats.”
+In Millions of Cats by Wanda Gag (reviewed near top of post linked to), your children will easily pick up the refrain of “Hundreds of cats, Thousands of cats, Millions and billions and trillions of cats.”
 The Gingerbread Man, The Three Little Kittens, The House that Jack Built, Love You Forever, Green Eggs and Ham, We’re Going on a Bear Hunt by Michael Rosen, and probably hundreds of other picture books feature these repetitive lines.
 Ham them up!

 The Dr. Seuss books, Skippyjon Jones by Judy Schachner, Caps for Sale: A Tale of a Peddler by Esphyr Slobodkina, the Steven Kellogg version of Chicken Little, and more poems than I have room to mention all lend themselves to playing with words and sounds.
 Children love sounds, so make the most of alliteration, assonance, rhythm, and rhyming words — with some funny faces when appropriate — and you will delight your children and probably have some fun yourself.
 Allow yourself a second childhood when reading and ditch your inhibitions.